Elin-Modding-Resources/Elin.Docs/articles/100_Mod Documentation/Custom Whatever Loader/EN/Character/3_bio.md

 ## custom bio

-To add more flavor to your character, you may use tag `addBio_CharaId` to define a custom biography.
-The bio file is (yet another) json file placed in your `LangMod/**/Data/` folder, with name `bio_CharaId.json`, for example, you have a custom character with id `example_chara`, you should have a file `bio_example_chara.json` in `LangMod/EN/Data/`, `LangMod/CN/Data/`, ...and other language sub folders.
+To add more flavor to your character, you may use tag `addBio_ID` to define a custom biography.
+The bio file is (yet another) json file placed in your `LangMod/**/Data/` folder, with name `bio_ID.json`, the ID is the unique ID for this biography file, such as `bio_my_chara.json`.

+You may reuse the same biography file for multiple characters by specifying the same ID.

 Within the bio file, it's simply as follows:
 ```json